seanliang/ConvertToUTF8/README.md

 Configuration
 ------------------
-Please check [Configuration file](ConvertToUTF8.sublime-settings) for details.
+Please check ConvertToUTF8.sublime-settings file for details.
+You should save your personal settings in a file named "ConvertToUTF8.sublime-settings" under "User" folder.

-* encoding_list: encoding list for selection when detection is failed
+* encoding_list: encoding selection list when detection is failed
-* max_cache_size: maximum size of encoding cache, 0 means no cache (default: 100)
+* max_cache_size: maximum encoding cache size, 0 means no cache (default: 100)
-* max_detect_lines: maximum lines to detect, 0 means unlimited (default: 600)
+* max_detect_lines: maximum detection lines, 0 means unlimited (default: 600)
+* preview_action: specific the action when previewing a file, available options are no_action, convert_and_open (default: no_action)
-* convert_on_load: if set to never, the file will not be decoded when opening (default: always)
+* convert_on_load: enable/disable convert file content to UTF-8 when it is loaded (default: always)
-* convert_on_save: if set to never, the file will be encoded as UTF-8 when saving (default: always)
+* convert_on_save: enable/disable convert file from UTF-8 to a specific encoding when it is saved (default: always)

 Usage
 ------------------
-The plug-in will detect the encoding of opening files, then convert them to UTF-8 for viewing and editing, and convert them back to original encoding when saving.
+In most cases, this plug-in will take care of encoding issues automatically.

-ConvertToUTF8 creates an entry "Set File Encoding to" under "File" menu.
-You can use it to translate between different encodings.
+You can also use the "File > Set File Encoding to" menu entry to transform between different encodings.
 For example, you can open a UTF-8 file, and save it to GBK, and vice versa.

 Note:
-* if "convert_on_load" is set to never, ConvertToUTF8 will decode the file using selected encoding
-* if "convert_on_save" is set to never, the file will *NEVER* be saved to selected encoding
+* if "convert_on_save" is set to never, the file will *NEVER* be saved to the selected encoding
 * please do not edit the file before the encoding detection process is finished
 * please try either increasing the value of max_detect_lines or set the encoding manually if the detection result is not accurate